MuhiMoMottaleb/CSCE676_Project/README.md

    - Download data from https://www.kaggle.com/mlg-ulb/creditcardfraud
 2. **Load downloaded Credit Card fraud data (`creditcard.csv`) into Google Colab directory**
 3. **Mount Google Drive**
-   - Ensure that the creditcard.csv file is in the same directory as the `main_notebook.ipynb` file or the `main_notebook.ipynb` will NOT run.
+   - Ensure that the creditcard.csv file is in the same directory as the `main_notebook.ipynb` file.
+If not, the `main_notebook.ipynb` will NOT run.
 4. **Run the `main_notebook.ipynb` file**
    - The `main_notebook.ipynb` file contains the setup for importing methods/functions/calls, setups, and dependencies.
-No need to run individual sections, single run is self contained.
+No need to run individual sections, the notebook is self contained.
 5. **Reproduce Results**
    - Ensure `RANDOM_STATE` is fixed (as in the notebook) to get comparable metrics and plot.